 Q: Why did the executive leadership team decide that now was the time to focus on the ATG brand?

 Jeff: Internally, The Autism Therapy Group has always been diligently focused on upholding the responsibilities we have to our clients and our employees.
-For us, that means ensuring that our employees are happy, competent, and fully supported to do their best work, and that our clients maintain the highest confidence in the quality of services we offer.
+For us, that means ensuring that our employees are happy, competent, and fully supported to do their best work and that our clients maintain the highest confidence in the quality of services we offer.
 We also wanted to take this chance to recognize our transition to a BHCOE accredited ABA provider with a new look.

 We are determined to do the right thing, to the best of our ability, in every situation.
 That’s not something we just talk about – we act on that ideal every day and are building a culture around it.
 So, from a branding perspective, we want to make sure we are communicating that to the outside world.
-We want to be clear and consistent – internally and externally – about what we stand for, what are values are, and what we are working to accomplish.
+We want to be clear and consistent – internally and externally – about what we stand for, what our values are, and what we are working to accomplish.

 So, for us, the reason behind putting time and energy into our brand is about strengthening the consistency of our message and how we communicate who we are to the outside world.
 It’s important for us to be clear about what sets us apart as an organization.